Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 - Store liquid-filled heating pads upright to minimize leakage risks.

-5.1 Can You Use a Heating Pad During the Flight?
+5.1 Can You Use a Heating Pad on the Plane?

-- Electric heating pads must be plugged into approved power outlets, often found in premium seats or first class.
+- Electric heating pads must be plugged into power outlets or can be charged by a portable power bank.

 KEEN TIP: Carry extra batteries or power banks in case your flight is delayed or longer than expected.